SpaceWarpDev/SpaceWarpDocs/pages/Mod-Configuration.rst

    namespace Namespace;
    [JsonObject(MemberSerialization.OptOut)]
    [ModConfig]
-   public class Config {
+   public class Config
+   {
       ...
    }

 Configuration Fields
 --------------------

-To create a new field do the following (this creates an input/toggle field in the config editor in Space Warp)
+In order to create a new field in the configuration menu, add the following.

+(this creates an input/toggle field in the config editor in Space Warp)

 .. code:: cs